 I often get asked about other nutrients important to bone health.
-Adequate calcium and vitamin D are important, but research shows that we also other nutrients to contribute to strong bones!
+Adequate calcium and vitamin D are important, but research shows that we also need other nutrients to contribute to strong bones!

 Most North Americans do not consume enough potassium.
 Potassium is found in our fruits and vegetables.
-California prunes are a great source of potassium with 1 serving (5-6 prunes) containing almost 300 mg.
+California Prunes are a great source of potassium with 1 serving (5-6 prunes) containing almost 300 mg.
 Adequate potassium helps to ensure we don’t lose too much calcium through regular body metabolism and elimination of waste through urine.

 Vitamin K plays a role in actually improving bone mineral density in those with osteoporosis, and reduces fracture risk.
-Sources of vitamin K include leafy greens, and you guessed it, California prunes!
+Sources of vitamin K include leafy greens, and you guessed it, California Prunes!